Ancient Egypt in the Western imagination: 20th century

-In 1912, the discovery of a well-preserved painted limestone bust of Nefertiti, unearthed from its sculptor's workshop near the royal city of Amarna, raised interest in ancient Egypt.
-The bust, now in Berlin's Egyptian Museum, became well known through the medium of photography and is one of the most copied works of ancient Egyptian sculpture, with Nefertiti's strong-featured profile a notable influence on new ideals of feminine beauty in the 20th century.
+In 1912 the discovery of a well-preserved painted limestone bust of Nefertiti, unearthed from its sculptor's workshop near the royal city of Amarna, sparked new interest in ancient Egypt.
+The bust, now in Berlin's Egyptian Museum, became well known throughout the world through photographs.
+Nefertiti's strong-featured profile had a notable influence on feminine beauty ideals of the 20th century.